 muscle and joint pain;

 abnormal liver function tests;

 hair loss, mild rash.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs may interact with paclitaxel protein-bound, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.

-More Abraxane resources
+More about Abraxane (paclitaxel protein-bound)